ThuyKat/NodeJS/README.md

         4. I/O intensive
             NodeJS performs well when hanldling multiple I/O operations simultaneously, thanks to its non-blocking nature

 3. Understand and use Node.js module system
+    **Node module system**
+    - Use 'require' to import and execute other file in node.
+However, if we want to use the function in the file we import in the current file we will not be able to do so. -> encapsulating nature of js file
 4. Code organisation, exports and imports
+    - A module is encapsulated, if you want to take anything in the module and use it in another file  you need to tell nodeJS your intention by using 'exports' property. e.g: module.export = add;
+     In other file: var addFn = require('./add.js') --> now I can use add function in test.js
+    - We can export multiple properties and function by exporting an object: module.exports = {add: add, subtract:subtract}.
+It works the same as: module.exports.add = add;
+        module.exports.subtract = subtract;
+        ===> in other file, we can use destructuring object format to get all of theses functions and properties with 'require'
+    - module.exports can be shorthanded as 'exports' -> this way we use exports as an alias of module.exports : var exports = module.exports.
+However, when we write exports = add, we assign a new (undeifned) value to export and it doesn't take reference to module.exports -> be careful with this! --> to use only " exports", we need to write: exports.add = add.
+In summary, two ways which we can use :
+        1/ exports.add = add
+        2/ module.exports = add

 5. Starting a web server using Node.js
+    - 'require' with NodeJS APIs: fs.writeFileSyc, readline.createInterface
+    - Third party APIs:
 6. Writing a command line utility